Joelx/rasax-deployment-guide/README.md

 ```

-Note that we ditched the port :8000 and added our socketPath to reflect the new API location.
+Note that we ditched port :8000 and added our socketPath to reflect the new API location.
 The nginx pod of our Rasa X deployment works as a reverse proxy and automatically redirects the traffic coming over the /socket.io path to the Rasa Production pod in our cluster at `http://rasax-release-rasa-x-rasa-production.rasax.svc:5005/socket.io`.<br>
 <br>
 <b>Also note that you will need a trailing slash (/) when accessing your services!</b> So for example you have to type https://YOUR-DOMAIN.com/rasax/ (with trailing slash!) into your browser to access the Rasa X GUI.
 Wether you can live with that depends on what you are trying to accomplish.
 If you want to change this behaviour, you would need to reconfigure the ingress controller and your nginx.
 A good starting point may be this medium.com article: https://medium.com/@smoco/fighting-trailing-slash-problem-c0416023d20e . <br>
 <br>

-6. After adjusting our index.html, we need to rebuild the webservice:
+1. After adjusting our index.html, we need to rebuild the webservice:
 ```sh
 docker build website/. -t  rasa-webservice:local -f website/Dockerfile